Sign up to our Newsletter

 Final Thoughts

-As you begin your own Cornell Law personal statement, ensure you strive for authenticity, reflect on your personal and academic journey, and use your own voice!
-Craft a statement you’re proud of and feel connected to and embrace this opportunity to stand out and make a memorable impression on the admissions committee!
+As you begin your own Cornell Law personal statement, ensure you strive for authenticity, reflect on your individual and academic journey, and use your own voice.
+Write a statement you’re proud of and feel connected to, and embrace this opportunity to stand out and make a memorable impression on the admissions committee.

 Schedule A Free Consultation